List of Gladiators UK events: Swingshot

-In this event, contestants started on a platform suspended above the arena and were harnessed onto bungee ropes.
+In this event, contestants started on a platform and were harnessed onto bungee ropes.
 Suspended above the arena was a column with coloured balls affixed to it, the lowest balls were yellow (worth 1 point each), the middle balls blue (2 points) and the higher balls red (3 points).
 The objective of the game was for the contenders to jump from their platform to the floor, bouncing up to the suspended column and grabbing balls to place in a basket atop their platform.
 Gladiators were positioned on opposite platforms and would time their jumps to block the contenders.
 Balls only counted if the contender successfully placed them in their basket before the 60 second time limit had expired, and any ball that had touched the arena floor could not be used to score points.
+In series 1-2, only one ball could legitimately be taken per swing; this was changed in later series so that they could bank as many balls as they could grab.